BYODKM/Objective.css/README.md

       display: none
 ```

-Code like this; you don't need to know anything about super class child elements.
+Code like this; you don't need to know anything about inside of super class.

 So this is how Object Oriented CSS works.